Search KeySavvy for the vehicle you want to buy:

 Search any used car site and use our EV Tax Credit Tool to find a qualifying EV.
 You can pay any seller on any marketplace and we work in all 50 states.

 Ask your seller to add their vehicle to KeySavvy.
 When you accept their price, select that you plan to apply for the tax credit.
-We'll help ensure you and the vehicle are eligible.
+We'll help ensure the vehicle is eligible.

-We'll provide your seller with instructions for signing and mailing their title to KeySavvy.
-We'll process the sale using our dealer license and give you a temporary permit while you wait for the title.
+We'll provide your seller with instructions for signing and mailing their title to KeySavvy and we'll give you a temporary permit to use while waiting for the title.

 You're guaranteed to receive a clear title.